PatricioAspero1/Patricio-Aspero-Portfolio/projects/Homelab/Atlas/README.md

 ## Overview

 Atlas is the dedicated storage server within my homelab.
-It runs TrueNAS and provides centralized storage for systems and services throughout the environment.
+It runs TrueNAS and provides centralized storage and backup services for systems throughout the environment.

-Separating storage from my Proxmox virtualization nodes allows data to remain independent of the compute systems hosting my virtual machines and containers.
+Separating storage from my Proxmox virtualization nodes allows persistent data and backups to remain independent of the compute systems hosting my virtual machines and containers.

 ---